mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 This allows other deferred functions higher in the call stack to recover from the error.

-If recover is possible, ...
-TODO
+If recovery is possible, check the value returned by the `recover` function.
+If it is not nil, return the values to be used as the return values of the function that panicked.
-After the deferred function that calls `recover` completes, the function that panicked does not continue at the statement after the panic.
+After this deferred function completes, the function that panicked does not continue at the statement after the panic.
-Instead it returns to its caller using whatever the deferred function returns as its return values.
+Instead it returns to its caller using these return values.

 Recovering from a panic originating in another package is not recommended.